 His traits of mind, like his physical features, were large and fully traced.
 In common sense, he was tremenduous; he was quick, too, in apprehension, steady, brave and enduring in contentions.
 Clean in his private life, honest and unassuming in his demeanor, yet bold and uncompromizing for the right, as God gave him to see the right.
 He had all the gifts, without the cultivation, of a great philosopher.
-But what he lacked in human eternal rest March the 10, 1919; being learning was made up in the keen penetration and clear desernment of a student of human nature.
-Except the Scriptures, fering, but she bore it all patiently, know- he was limited in his familiarity with history, but he knew the forces that make When we oldest children were small history and determine destiny.
-God and father was facing a foe on the many surely anointed him to be a prophet in bloody battle-fields of the great civil Israel, and clothed him with a power of the devils) I say that is a lie, and yet the farm and supported the family, to- As a minister of the Gospel, his life of it is the truth as it is written so let us lay gether with some of father's little broth- almost unexampled activity was demondo good to his fellow man and faithfully serve his generation by the will of God.
+But what he lacked in human tration and clear desernment of a student of human nature.
+Except the Scriptures, tory, but he knew the forces that make When we oldest children were small history and determine destiny.
+God and father was facing a foe on the many surely anointed him to be a prophet in bloody battle-fields of the great civil Israel, and clothed him with a power do good to his fellow man and faithfully serve his generation by the will of God.
 From that purpose he never deviated, and from God's service his heart never felt the slightest alienation.
 To that high and holy purpose every other ambition was subordinated, and every energy put in commission.
 No living man ever had higher reverence for Divine truth than my father, Eld.
 J. B. Parker.
 He dearly loved his church and its doctrines, made pietymost prominent in all duties, but never did he dare to offer it on the market as capital.